conduitio-labs/conduit-connector-weaviate/README.md

 Run `make build` to build the connector.

 ## Testing
-Run `make test` to run all the unit tests.
-Run `make test-integration` to run the integration tests.
+To run the unit test, execute `make test`.

+To run the integration tests, you need to:
+1. set the `OPENAI_APIKEY` environment variable, which stores an OpenAI API key.
+2. execute `make test-integration`.

 The Docker compose file at `test/docker-compose.yml` can be used to run an instance of Weaviate locally.